xplor-pay/ClearentIdtechIOSFrameworkPod/README.md

 # Release Notes

+2.0.10 - Use new idtech framework to callback with messages related to audio events.

 2.0.9 - Has Clearent IDTech framework 2.0.0.
 Included simulator architecture for 64 bit

 2.0.7 - Has Clearent IDTech framework 2.0.0.
 Included simulator architecture